Author, Andrew Gibson

 Please note – you may incur other fees too.

 For example a ‘correspondent bank fee’.

 This is where another bank also collects a fee for helping your bank facilitate the transfer.

 Also, if you amend your transfer or make any error, expect another fee for your troubles.

 The only real way to avoid bank fees is to bypass the banks.

-Others, such as ourselves, specialise in larger transfers, so we don’t charge any fees.
+Some money transfer companies, such as ourselves, don’t charge any fees.